2025 - Hardly any hope left!

 73 - Damn!

 Damn, I'll be turning 73 in June this year.
+I'm already the oldest person at many tables.
 It's a rather uneasy feeling, you're in a constant state of anxiety that something might happen to your health.
 Well, of course, at 20, you could just as easily be walking out of the house and a roof tile could fall on your head.

 Les Paul & Tele - Bender